 Maybe it was just the boat that we ended up with, but we found we had better views of the fish by just looking over the side of the boat.

-That part aside, we found the boat trip as a whole to be a very worthwhile and enjoyable experience for the whole family.
+That part aside, we found the boat trip as a whole to be very worthwhile.
+If you’re visiting Cabo with kids, a boat ride can be an enjoyable experience for the whole family.

 4. Enjoy a sunset horseback ride on the beach

 Is there anything more romantic than riding horses along the beach at sunset?
 Well, probably doing it without a child sitting on each of your laps… But even with littles along, it was very fun and picturesque.

 We paid $20 per person for a half-hour ride (the kids were free because they rode with us).
 And that was about the perfect amount of time to hold our kids’ interest.

 Be aware that the individuals selling these services on the beach don’t necessarily have the protective riding gear we would look for in the US (helmets, boots, etc).

 So while the horses seem calm, it is good to be aware that there is still risk involved (as at any time when horseback riding).
 We do have riding experience and we chose to ride with our children, but use your own judgment.

 5. Watch baby turtles being released to the sea